 Turn a comp into a magazine cover

-See how Nicole Jacek uses Comp CC and InDesign to turn a comp she created on the go into a finished magazine cover.
+See how Nicole Jacek uses Adobe Comp CC and InDesign CC to turn a comp she created on the go into a finished magazine cover.

 What you'll need

-Once in your Creative Cloud Library, you can use these assets to create a layout in Comp CC, or in layouts you're working on in Photoshop, Illustrator, or InDesign.
+Once in your Creative Cloud Libraries, you can use these assets to create a layout in Comp CC, or in layouts you’re working on in Adobe Photoshop CC, Illustrator CC, or InDesign CC.

 Note: You need to be signed in to your Creative Cloud account to save the library.
 Get an Adobe ID if you don’t have one.

-Open Comp CC on your iPad, tap the + sign to create a new project, and select the Letter format.
+Open Comp CC on your iPad, tap plus (+) to create a new project, and select the Letter format.
 Tap the icon on the left side of the screen to enter drawing mode.

 Draw a large rectangle to create a background.
 Draw an X where images will go.
 To create headline text, draw a rectangle with a dot.
-To create multi-line text, draw a bunch of lines with a dot.
+To create multiple lines of text, draw a bunch of lines with a dot.
 Comp converts your gestures into objects as you draw.

-Tip: Tap the ? icon at the top of the screen to get help with drawing gestures.
+Tip: Tap the ? at the top of the screen to get help with drawing gestures.

-Tap the X icon on the left side of the screen to exit drawing mode.
-Tap the large image placeholder and then tap the Images icon at the bottom of the screen.
+Tap the X on the left side of the screen to exit drawing mode.
+Tap the large image placeholder, and then tap the image icon at the bottom of the screen.

-To use a full-resolution image from your Creative Cloud libraries, choose My Libraries and choose the GOOD magazine library.
+To use a full-resolution image from your Creative Cloud Libraries, select My Libraries and choose the GOOD magazine library.
 Tap the Gulf Crossing photo to put it in the placeholder.

 Repeat this process to put the Barcode graphic into the second image placehoder.

-Tap the Vectors icon at the top of the screen, and then tap My Libraries.
-Choose the GOOD magazine library, tap the GOOD logo to add it to your layout, and drag it into position at the top of page.
+Tap the vector icon at the top of the screen, and then tap My Libraries.
+Choose the GOOD magazine library, tap the GOOD logo to add it to your layout, and drag it into position at the top of the page.

 This is a vector logo, so you can scale it to any size you want.